marczaku/networking-103-rest-server/README.md

   - it should be a Number between 0 and the number of options
   - Follow the link that the user wants to follow and start at the beginning of the application again
   - (Send a TCP Request to acme.com...)
+  - There is a few cases of URLs to consider.
+Some of them might be links, but...:
+    - not to another web page, e.g. `<a href="image.png">` might be a link to an image.
+      - i suggest skipping these links
+    - to another host, e.g. `<a href="http://google.com/search/settings">`
+      - replace the host with `google.com` and the path with `/search/settings/`
+    - to a local url, e.g. `<a href="search"> when currently being at host `acme.com` and the path `/hello/world/`
+      - keep the host and replace the path with `/hello/world/search/`
+    - to a parent url, e.g. `<a href="../another"> when currently being at host `acme.com` and the path `/hello/world/`
+      - keep the host and simply replace the path with `/hello/world/../another/` or `/hello/another/`

 ### Bonus:
+- Prettify the Output: Replace any link description that's longer than 15 chars with a shorter version of the first and last 6 chars and ... in the middle.
+  - e.g.: `"HelloMyPrettyWorld"` becomes `"HelloM..yWorld"`
 - Implement a Back-Button: If the User inputs 'b' for Back, go back (to the previously visited Website.
   - Make sure, to not go forward, when going back twice :)
 - Implement a Forward-Button: If the User inputs 'f' for Forward, go forward.